The best TV shows to watch on NOW TV - TheNewsTrace

 The Knick

-Clive Owen stars on this collection from famous person filmmaker Steven Soderbergh, which follows the challenges of a chief surgeon at a hospital within the early 1900s.
-The collection obtained essential acclaim throughout its two seasons, dealing with delicate themes like drug habit and racism.
+Clive Owen stars on this collection from celebrity filmmaker Steven Soderbergh, which follows the challenges of a chief surgeon at a hospital within the early 1900s.
+The collection obtained vital acclaim throughout its two seasons, dealing with delicate themes like drug habit and racism.
 Watch The Knick on NOW TV

 Billions

-A viciously enjoyable, modern, witty story of assault and defence between the preposterously highly effective US Legal professional Chuck Rhoades (Paul Giamatti) and his nemesis, hedge-fund billionaire Bobby Axelrod (Damian Lewis).
-Shiny and soapy, it encapsulates every part we love to hate concerning the super-wealthy.
+A viciously enjoyable, glossy, witty story of assault and defence between the preposterously highly effective US Lawyer Chuck Rhoades (Paul Giamatti) and his nemesis, hedge-fund billionaire Bobby Axelrod (Damian Lewis).
+Shiny and soapy, it encapsulates all the pieces we love to hate in regards to the super-wealthy.
 Watch Billions on NOW TV

 Olive Kitteridge

-This two-part miniseries relies on Elizabeth Strout’s novel of the identical identify, chronicling 25 years within the lifetime of a retired college instructor dealing with a number of private points.
-Academy Award winner Frances McDormand takes the title position of Olive Kitteridge, serving as one more showcase for her unimaginable appearing expertise.
-These not wishing to commit to a long-running collection might discover this a powerful possibility, with its 4 tightly written episodes.
+This two-part miniseries relies on Elizabeth Strout’s novel of the identical identify, chronicling 25 years within the lifetime of a retired college trainer dealing with a number of private points.
+Academy Award winner Frances McDormand takes the title function of Olive Kitteridge, serving as one more showcase for her unbelievable performing expertise.
+These not wishing to commit to a long-running collection might discover this a robust choice, with its 4 tightly written episodes.
 Watch Olive Kitteridge on NOW TV

 Deadwood

-Ian McShane and Timothy Olyphant lead this foul-mouthed Western drama, set within the gold-mining camp of Deadwood within the yr 1876.
+Ian McShane and Timothy Olyphant lead this foul-mouthed Western drama, set within the gold-mining camp of Deadwood within the 12 months 1876.
 Regardless of a critically acclaimed preliminary run within the mid-noughties, this collection was cancelled after three seasons when it couldn’t discover a big sufficient viewers.
-Nevertheless, thanks to intense fan curiosity, it returned this yr for a much-lauded movie adaptation… Watch Deadwood on NOW TV
+Nonetheless, thanks to intense fan curiosity, it returned this 12 months for a much-lauded movie adaptation… Watch Deadwood on NOW TV

 Patrick Melrose

-Benedict Cumberbatch performs the lead position on this five-part collection, which follows a person from a privileged but abusive background, who develops extreme issues with drug habit later in life.
-The acclaimed collection relies on the novels of Edward St Aubyn and gained a BAFTA award for best miniseries in 2019… Watch Patrick Melrose on NOW TV
+Benedict Cumberbatch performs the lead function on this five-part collection, which follows a person from a privileged but abusive background, who develops extreme issues with drug habit later in life.
+The acclaimed collection relies on the novels of Edward St Aubyn and received a BAFTA award for best miniseries in 2019… Watch Patrick Melrose on NOW TV

 Killjoys

-This science fiction collection starring Hannah John-Kamen (Ant-Man and the Wasp), Aaron Ashmore (Warehouse 13) and Luke Macfarlane (Brothers & Sisters) ran for 5 seasons by which it accrued an avid fanbase.
+This science fiction collection starring Hannah John-Kamen (Ant-Man and the Wasp), Aaron Ashmore (Warehouse 13) and Luke Macfarlane (Brothers & Sisters) ran for 5 seasons wherein it amassed an avid fanbase.
 The present follows three intergalactic bounty hunters out for themselves throughout a interval of political turmoil.
-They’ll have to confront lethal foes and their very own troubled pasts alongside the way in which… Watch Killjoys on NOW TV
+They’ll have to confront lethal foes and their very own troubled pasts alongside the best way… Watch Killjoys on NOW TV

 Catherine the Nice

-Oscar-winning actress Helen Mirren ascends to the throne in an epic four-part collection about Catherine the Nice, Russia’s longest-ruling feminine chief and one of the crucial highly effective feminine monarchs in historical past.
-The drama follows Catherine in the direction of the tip of her reign and places the highlight on her passionate affair with Grigory Potemkin, performed by Jason Clarke… Watch Catherine the Nice on NOW TV
+Oscar-winning actress Helen Mirren ascends to the throne in an epic four-part collection about Catherine the Nice, Russia’s longest-ruling feminine chief and probably the most highly effective feminine monarchs in historical past.
+The drama follows Catherine in direction of the top of her reign and places the highlight on her passionate affair with Grigory Potemkin, performed by Jason Clarke… Watch Catherine the Nice on NOW TV

 Chernobyl

-There’s an opportunity you would possibly know Sky/HBO’s comedy drama Large Little Lies relies on the darkish novel of the identical identify.
-And maybe you’ve already heard it’s about three moms who quickly turn into embroiled in homicide.
-Nevertheless, you’ve nearly undoubtedly heard that the forged record boasts a number of Hollywood names: Reese Witherspoon, Nicole Kidman, Shailene Woodley and Meryl Streep amongst others… Watch Large Little Lies on NOW TV
+There’s an opportunity you would possibly know Sky/HBO’s comedy drama Huge Little Lies relies on the darkish novel of the identical identify.
+And maybe you’ve already heard it’s about three moms who quickly turn out to be embroiled in homicide.
+Nonetheless, you’ve nearly undoubtedly heard that the solid listing boasts a number of Hollywood names: Reese Witherspoon, Nicole Kidman, Shailene Woodley and Meryl Streep amongst others… Watch Huge Little Lies on NOW TV

 Band of Brothers